 He stated that “Algorithms diminish public safety in this country.
 They ask us to pretend that lengthy arrest records and violent crimes don’t matter.
 They ask the police to scoop up the bad guys, only for the courts to release them immediately.
 They turn us into a bad joke.”

 Risk assessments supposedly take the bias out of the release equation and don’t depend on whether or not someone has the financial means to secure their release.
 In essence, a fairer pretrial release system.
 For example, violent offenders would not be recommended for release unless strong conditions are added.
-In contrast, those charged with non-violent offenses would most likely be recommended for release.
+In contrast, those charged with non-violent offenses would most likely be recommended for dismissal.
 This is what those who propose the use of risk assessments would have you believe.

 Senator Kennedy, in his opinion, stated that the Metropolitan Crime Commission found: